gvwilson/tidynomicon/_en/beginnings.md

 Fair enough:
-the length of a list is the number of elements it contains, and since a scalar value like the integer 4 doesn't contain elements, we are committing a minor sin by asking for its length.
+the length of a list is the number of elements it contains, and since a [scalar](../glossary/#scalar) value like the integer 4 doesn't contain elements, we are committing a minor sin by asking for its length.

 Now,
-what of R?
+what of R and its vectors?

 ```r